iron-software/IronPdf.Examples/tutorials/html-to-pdf/README.md

-# HTML to PDF Conversion in C#
+# HTML to PDF C# Conversion

 ***Based on <https://ironpdf.com/tutorials/html-to-pdf/>***

-At IronPDF, we prioritize ensuring that the PDFs created are not only flawless but also meet the exact expectations of our users.
-This tutorial will guide you through the process of creating an HTML to PDF converter using C# for your applications, websites, and projects.
-We aim to develop a converter that produces PDFs exactly mirroring the PDF output you see in Google Chrome.
+At IronPDF, our team recognizes the importance of producing flawless PDFs that meet the precise expectations of our clients.
+In this tutorial centered around C#, you will learn to construct a converter that transitions HTML into PDF, suitable for your [C# applications](https://learn.microsoft.com/en-us/training/paths/build-dotnet-applications-csharp/), various projects, and web platforms.
+We aim to guide you through creating a C# HTML-to-PDF converter that ensures the resulting PDFs are exactly akin to those created with Google Chrome’s web browser.

-### Utilizing IronPDF in C#
+<h3>IronPDF Features:</h3>

-With the IronPDF C# library, you will learn to:
+IronPDF offers a robust set of features designed for efficient PDF creation and manipulation:

-* Generate PDFs directly from HTML strings or files, integrating seamlessly within a C# application.
+- **PDF Creation**: IronPDF allows for the generation of PDFs using various sources including HTML content, URLs, JavaScript, CSS, and diverse image file types.

-* Implement PDF editing and creation capabilities using C#.
+- **Enhanced PDF Features**: The library supports the addition of headers and footers, digital signatures, file attachments, as well as implementing password protection and other security measures.

-* Transform web URLs into PDFs while preserving the original formatting.
+- **Optimized Performance**: IronPDF is engineered to support full multithreading and asynchronous operations, enhancing performance and scalability in demanding applications.

 <hr class="separator">
 <p class="main-content__segment-title">Overview</p>